zaydan42/AndroidMic-USBOnly/README.md

     </details>

 - **3. Choose a connection method**: This is how your phone will be connected to your PC and stream audio from the mic.

-  For TCP & UDP, connect your phone and PC to the same internet.

   For USB serial, connect your phone to PC with a cable.

     <details>